 And as awareness about pollution grows, air quality is becoming another issue we all have in common.
-Now is the time for app developers to get a head start by incorporating pollution data into their apps, helping them personalize messages and better connect with their audience.
+Now is the time for app developers to get a head start by incorporating air pollution data into their apps, helping them personalize messages and better connect with their audience.

-Just like Salesforce is doing with weather, boosting your apps with pollution data can help you relate with customers in personalized and meaningful ways.
+Just like Salesforce is doing with weather, boosting your apps with air pollution data can help you relate with customers in personalized and meaningful ways.
 Sending actionable and timely messages can go a long way to helping brands connect with their audience.